-Under Ontario pension law, if you pass away before retirement and you have an eligible spouse, your spouse is typically considered the primary recipient for survivor benefits payable by the Plan.
-However, there may be situations where your eligible spouse may want to waive their right to these benefits.
+Under Ontario pension law, if you pass away before retirement and you have an eligible spouse, your spouse is typically considered the primary recipient of survivor benefits payable by the Plan.

-If your eligible spouse chooses to waive these benefits and you die before your pension begins, any survivor benefits payable would be paid to your designated beneficiary, if you don't have an eligible child.
+Your eligible spouse may elect to waive their right to the pre-retirement survivor benefits, at any time before your passing.
+They can also cancel the waiver at any time, before your passing.
+After you pass away, the waiver cannot be changed.
+If your eligible spouse waives these benefits and you pass away before your pension begins, any survivor benefits payable would be paid to your designated beneficiary, if you don't have an eligible child.
 If you do not designate a beneficiary, these benefits will be payable to your estate.
-Your eligible spouse may elect to waive their right to the preretirement survivor benefits, at any time before your passing.
-They can also cancel the waiver at any time, prior to your passing.
-After you pass away, the waiver cannot be changed.